Top Padrón Cigars: A Retrospective

 Padrón 1926 Series: The First ‘Cigar of the Year’

 José Orlando Padrón was born in 1926.
 Padrón 1926 Series was blended in honor of his 75th birthday.
 The cigar debuted in 2002.
-Like all Padrón cigars, the blend is made in both a Natural and a Maduro wrapper varietal.
+Like all Padrón cigars, the blend is available in both a Natural and a Maduro wrapper.
 It was an instant hit but hard to come by at first because it was produced in limited quantities.
 The Padrón 1926 Series 40th Anniversary Natural scored 93 points in Cigar Aficionado and was ranked as the magazine’s very first ‘#1 Cigar of the Year’ in 2004.

 Padrón Family Reserve: Every Cigar is a Celebration